 Remembrance books are kept in glass cases in the chapels.
 Names of loved ones who have passed away in hospital can be inscribed in these books – please contact the Chaplaincy Office if you would like to have a name inscribed in one of the books.
 Scunthorpe and Grimsby Chapels have two remembrance books each, one for adults and one for children/babies.
 If you wish to view a particular page in the remembrance books, please contact the Chaplaincy a week in advance on 03033 302489.

-Trust Acting Lead Chaplain is Revd Harry Smart, who is based in the Scunthorpe office, but visits all three hospitals on a regular basis.
-Revd Lizzie Toms is full time Chaplain at Scunthorpe and Shane Linford is the full time Chaplain at Grimsby.
-Debbie Webb is the Chaplaincy Team Secretary, based in the Grimsby office on a Monday and Wednesday, and in the Scunthorpe office on Tuesdays and Thursdays.
+Trust Lead Chaplain is Revd Harry Smart, who is based in the Scunthorpe office, but visits all three hospitals on a regular basis.
+Revd Paul Dickinson and Revd Jon Bellfield are both part-time Chaplains at Scunthorpe.
+Shane Linford is the full-time Chaplain at Grimsby.
+Debbie Webb is the Chaplaincy Team Secretary, based in the Grimsby office on a Monday and Wednesday, and in the Scunthorpe office on a Tuesday and Thursday.